-Dislocated floating rib: Causes, treatment, home remedy
+Dislocated floating rib: Causes, treatment, Floating rib injury

-Dislocated floating rib is a condition whereby one of floating ribs (either 11th or 12th ribs) are separated or out of place from it’s normal position.
+Dislocated floating rib is a condition whereby one of floating ribs (either 11th or 12th ribs) are separated or out of place from its normal position.

-The adult human has a skeleton made of over 200 bones that are divided based on their structure into: long, short, flat and mixed.
+The adult human has a skeleton made of over 200 bones that are divided based on their structure into long, short, flat and mixed.
 Long bones have a central part, body (corpus) and two corners (extremitas): the upper, proximal corner (extremitas proximalis) and lower, distal corner (extremitas distalis).

 Bones of the upper body are part of the skeleton that stretches from the base of the skull through the last side of the neck and upper body toward the pelvis bones.
 The spinal column is made of 33-34 spinal vertebrae that are connected to each other.
 Vertebrae are separated on 7 neck (vertebrae cervicales), 12 chest (vertebrae thoracicae), 5 hip (vertebrae tumbales), 5 loin(vertebmesacrales) that are together joined into sacrum, and 4 – 5 coccyx ones (verlebrae coccygeae).